ZYHowell/Warspite/README.md

 ### Front End Design & HIR

+Commits of "I look to you".

 HIR is mainly an AST.
 In order to make semantic check, symbol table is also needed and I combine it with the scope.

 There are three kinds of type: primitive, class and function.
 They represent abstract "def" nodes. (defined but not used)

 A naïve optimization is made in HIR level, that to split print(string + string) to two print commands.

 Suggested by senior students' reports, a DCE is made in HIR level.
+But I think its MIR version is already in ADCE, so maybe it is not co useful now?

 ### MIR

+Commits of "12 days of Christmas".

 It is simply a LLVM IR. (and that's why this homework is not interesting: simply follow the LLVM is easy and sufficient)